gaborweb/triangles-jquery/README.md

 # triangles-jquery
 jQuery practice.
-A funny app spiced with hungarian language essence.
+A half-baked funny app spiced with hungarian language essence.
 The secret login pass is: user1234